 This native American wildflower blooms into early fall, providing nectar for late-season butterfly garden visitors.

 The beautiful purple spikes of Blazing Star add color and interest to any butterfly garden, with stacks of small fuzzy flowers that are full of nectar.
-This bloom draws butterflies and other pollinators in droves, and hummingbirds are known to swing by for a drink too.
+This bloom draws butterflies and other pollinators in droves, and hummingbirds are known to swing by for a drink, too.

-Blazing Star (Liatris sp.) is part of the Aster family (Asteraceae), and the 50 or species of this genus are all native to North America.
-The most common species you’ll find in cultivation is Liatris spicata, sometimes known as Gayfeather, and there are multiple cultivars available including some with pink and white flowers.
+Blazing Star (Liatris sp.) is part of the Aster family (Asteraceae).
+The 50 or species of this genus are all native to North America.
+The most common species you’ll find in cultivation is Liatris spicata, sometimes known as Gayfeather.
+There are multiple cultivars available, including some with pink and white flowers.

+L. spicata can be difficult to grow in the Deep South due to its intolerance of high heat and humidity.
+Fortunately, there are other Blazing Star species available for a wide range of growing conditions.
+Your best bet is to seek out the species that are native to your area.
 Dwarf varieties are good for smaller gardens, since Blazing Star can grow up to 4 feet tall.
 L. spicata is suited to zones 3 – 8, and requires regular water to flower best.

-L. spicata can be difficult to grow in the Deep South due to its intolerance of high heat and humidity.
-Fortunately, there are other Blazing Star species available for a wide range of growing conditions – your best bet is to seek out the species that are native to your area.
-Liatris is somewhat difficult to grow from seed; instead, buy them as corms (similar to bulbs) and plant them in the spring for blooms in late summer and fall.
+Liatris is somewhat difficult to grow from seed.
+Instead, buy them as corms (similar to bulbs) and plant them in the spring for blooms in late summer and fall.
 Learn why fall is the perfect time to plant perennials.